Rehmanareeb/University/README.md

 - 👋 Hi,
-This is repository that contains all the code of the second sememseter of all the labs(4 onwards) and the OOP class assingment.
+This is the repository that contains all the programs of the second sememseter of all the labs(4 onwards) and the OOP class assingment.
+->EVEN IF YOU COPY.
+DO CHANGE THE NAME OF THE VARIABLES AND UNDERSTAND THE CODE RATHER THEN JUST COPY PASTING IT.